MK2112/nn-zero-to-hero-notes/G002 - How I Use LLMs/G002 - How I Use LLMs.md

     <img src="./img/ChatGPT_OAI_Valuation_Projection.png" style="width: 500px; height: auto;" />
 </center>

-Note that the written valuation for for 2030 is `$1.7 Trillion`, while the graph shows `$20.27 Trillion`.
+Note that the written valuation for for 2030 is $\$1.7 \text{Trillion}$, while the graph shows $\$20.27 \text{Trillion}$.
 Two different values for the same prediction.
-When asking ChatGPT to provide the actual variable's value, it will respond with `20271.691539`, meaning `$20.27 Trillion`.
+When asking ChatGPT to provide the actual variable's value, it will respond with $20271.691539$, meaning $\$20.27 \text{Trillion}$.

 We see the power of the tool use, and it equally shows the pitfalls of hallucinations and interpretation errors. **Always always verify the information you get from an LLM.** At best, this feature is on par with a junior data analyst.

 ### Claude Artifacts

 A really powerful use case for LLMs is to create flashcards for documents or books.
-With this done, Claude 3.7 can further be tasked to apply the Artifacts feature to create an actual App to learn these specific flashcards.
+With this done, Claude can further be tasked to apply the Artifacts feature to create an actual App to learn these specific flashcards.
 Furthermore, **the App Claude comes up with will run directly and right there, in the browser, inside Claude's interface.**

 <center>
     <img src="./img/Claude_Artifact_Flashcard_App.png" style="width: 100%; height: auto;" />